-I save some chocolate chips and place on top of the batter before baking.
+I save some chocolate chips and place them on top of the batter before baking.
 We love the muffins to be loaded with the chocolate chips so adding a few on the top gives more chocolate and makes them look irresistible as well.
 These are the moistest banana muffins I have ever eaten.
 This will become a family favorite for you too!

 As you read through the comments on this post, you will see the positive feedback I have received on this recipe.
-Please let me know and variations you have tried so we all can try them.
+Please let me know any variations you have tried so we all can try them.

 1/4 teaspoon cinnamon – pecans – walnuts – chia seeds